Kyuukai/Heaven-Burns-Red-Translation-Project/README.md

 # How to Use
 1. Download [archive](https://mega.nz/file/St1kXYyL#gHukLk1dQhMtIhi34tBZVgDAdbeUe65TcQ3qv66GuYQ) package (includes BepInEx and XUnity.AutoTranslator).
 2. Unzip the archive inside Heaven Burns Red game directory (SteamLibrary\steamapps\common\HeavenBurnsRed).
-3. If you want to change the translator, go to the \BepInEx\config folder and modify AutoTranslatorConfig.ini to one of the available translators (You can check detailed explanation for each option [here](https://github.com/bbepis/XUnity.AutoTranslator#configuration)).
+3. Download the code as Zip and drag and drop the "translation" folder inside BepInEx folder.
-4. Download the code as Zip and drag and drop the "translation" folder inside BepInEx folder.
+4. Start the game.
-5. Start the game.
+5. (Optional) If you want to change the translator, go to the \BepInEx\config folder and modify AutoTranslatorConfig.ini to one of the available translators (You can check detailed explanation for each option [here](https://github.com/bbepis/XUnity.AutoTranslator#configuration)).